How To Change a Registered Agent in Hawaii? (The Guide)

 What Happens When Your Registered Agent Resigns in Hawaii?

 The resignation takes effect on the 31st day after filing or on the date your new agent is appointed, whichever comes first.
 During that window, your LLC has no active agent on record, which means legal documents and state notices could go undelivered.
+I've seen this catch business owners off guard more than once.

 FAQs